potassco/clorm/README.rst

 ensuring that all items are assigned and drivers aren't double-booked for a time slot.

-You also want to apply some optimsation criteria.
+You also want to apply some optimisation criteria.
 Firstly, you want to minimise the number of drivers that you use (for example, because bringing a driver on for a day has some fixed cost).
 Secondly, you want to deliver items as early in the day as possible.